Fefeupz/aprendendo_stats.py/README.md

 # learning.python
-Some things i'm learning on python
+Some things i'm learning with python